What is NADFAS?

 Italy - Guided Tour

 We are organising a fully guided tour of The Palaces & Art of Bologna, Ravenna (see above), Mantova, Modena & Ferrara.
 6 days from £899, departing 24th April 2017 from Gatwick.
 Further details and a booking form can be found by going to www.tailored-travel.co.uk and click on the View Your Tour tab and quote uckd171.

-Visits - We are planning visit to Portsmouth on April 27th but arrangements have not be finalised yet.
-No other visits have been arranged because, unfortunately, we have no Visits Secretaries at the moment.
+Visits - We are planning visit to Portsmouth on April 27th and a 2 night mini-break to Suffolk.
+For more details, turn to the Visits Page.
+We are still looking for one or two volunteers to arrange further visits.
 If you feel you can help, by arranging one visit for the coming year, please contact us.
 We can give you ideas of where to go and lots of support, information and help.

 Young Arts - Our Society is actively involved with promoting the arts amongst young people.
 At the moment, we are planning a "Church Trail" of St Mary's Church, Ringmer.This is a questionnaire for children aged 8 to 12 guiding them round the church looking at architecture, history and furnishings.
 The aim is to encourage children and adults to explore the building and learn more about it.

 Church Recording - The recording of St Mary’s, Ringmer is complete and the beautiful, bound Church Record was presented to the Vicar, The Rev'd Will Pratt, at 11.00 on Sunday 20th July.
 Those involved with creating the Record joined the usual congregation for the Presentation.
 The Winter Edition of NADFAS Review (page 72) included a photo and paragraph about our recorders.
 There are no church recordings taking place at present.